hadley/recipes/recipes/biscuits/brownies.md

----
-name: Brownies
+# Brownies
-source: Cornell Cookbook
+From: Cornell Cookbook
----

 * 1 1/2 cups sugar
 * 90gm butter or margarine